Big Dawgs: Development

 The music video for "Big Dawgs", directed by Bijoy Shetty, was shot in Ponnani, Kerala in a well of death.
 According to creative director Bijoy Shetty, Cherukat initially proposed using cars and bikes in the video.
 Shetty was against this idea, believing it would blend in with other content and lack originality.
 This resistance led to a moment of inspiration: While Shetty was in a rickshaw; he heard a bike engine that resonated with the song's sample.
 Afterward, Shetty researched and conceptualized the video.
 Shetty remarked, "It was an idea that everybody had in their mind but never executed.
 It was an idea waiting to be done".
 All of the framework was planned for the eventual filming which was done in one day; Cherukat experienced motion sickness after frequent riding on one of the stunt-cars.

 Synopsis

 In the video, the opening screen displays a typical "Warning" message indicating that the stunts were performed by professionals and advising viewers not to attempt them.
-However, Hanumankind interrupts this warning by saying, "Hey, shut the fuck up", effectively dismissing the message.
+However, Hanumankind interrupts this warning by saying, "Hey, shut the f*ck up", effectively dismissing the message.
 The video cuts to Hanumankind standing at the edge of a well of death, surrounded by a group of stunt performers.
 As the song begins, the performers ride their motorcycles and drive a car around the well at high speeds.
 The performance scenes are interspersed with shots of the audience, who are mesmerized by the show.